Silwee/Hangman/README.md

 - Add more word
 - Check if input char was guessed before
 - A simple clear screen
-- Now the game is repalyable
+- Now the game is replayable